New Student Special

 I've never done yoga before... where should i start?

 First of all...
 Welcome!
 We love beginners!
-Modifications will be offered in all of our classes, but if you are brand new, one of our Beginner Flow or Restorative classes would be a great place to start.
+Modifications will be offered in all of our classes, but if you are brand new, one of our Beginner Flow classes would be a great place to start.
 We move at a much slower pace, taking time to explain every pose and answer any questions you may have, setting you up for success.
-You can also schedule a private session with Ally if you'd like some one-on-one instruction and attention.
+You can also schedule a private session if you'd like some one-on-one instruction and attention.

 Will the class be hard?

 Short answer: yes.
 Yoga is designed to challenge the body and the mind.
 As long as you keep an open mind and come ready to breathe and move and test your limits, everything else is optional!